CallanSmith/CircuitPython/README.md

 ### Evidence
 <img src="https://github.com/CallanSmith/CircuitPython/blob/main/Media/ServoGif.gif?raw=true" width="450">

+This GIF shows the servo turning different directions when a different wire is toucheed.
+In this video it is a little confusing because I accedintaly touch two wires at once causing it to turn around prematurely.

 ### Reflection

-This assingment taught me a lot about how to use circuit python, I learned how to use touch values and how to use the servo with circuit python
+The part  of this assingment that I struggled with was figuring out how to use capacitive touch.
+The key to capacitive touch is the touch1.value

 ## CircuitPython_LCD